dadolun95/magento2-repman/README.md

 Each customer will be now able to see each downloadable purchased package on his account after purchase and successfull invoicing of the order
 ![image](https://github.com/dadolun95/magento2-repman/assets/8927461/1e2ce9f4-3e89-429e-b1f6-65c5fe8c2bf9)
+And his auto-generated organization token on repman on "Account Information" section.
 The download link will give a zip file to the customer containing all module versions zipped and a INSTALL.txt file filled with data contained into product "Installation instructions" attribute.